 But I have this whole vast website that I get to cultivate, to curate, and if it’s going to survive after graduation (maybe if I’m going to survive after graduation) there needs to be more of me here.
 I need a reason to keep myself writing even when, as Emma Rathbone said, I’m not inspired.

-In the spirit of doing things I don’t want to do that are ultimately good for me, I’m going to write at least 300 words every weekday, and post them here.
+In the spirit of doing things I don’t want to do that are ultimately good for me, I’m going to write at least 300 words every weekday, and if I feel comfortable doing so I’ll post them here.
 I might fail spectacularly at this, but then every morning I run the risk of failing spectacularly to get out of bed and put my pants on (it’s happened before.
 More than once).
 What I write won’t be polished, it might be fiction or nonfiction, but I’ll strive to make it interesting.
 I want to hone my skills at crafting narrative, because everything is a story and stories are what I have always, always wanted to make thrive.

 I’ve started running too, every now and then.
 So either I’m off-the-rails crazy, or I’m finally approaching something like health.
 I’m not sure if it’s hilarious or kind of weird that I can’t tell.